Reporting nuisance behaviour (Noise, smoke, light, smells and waste in gardens)

 Our officers will attend as soon as practicable.
 If they deem the issue to be causing a nuisance they will engage with the party involved.
 They are well trained to work within the bounds of the legislation.

-For information on dealing with vermin go to our webpage Vermin advice.
+For information on dealing with vermin read our vermin advice.

 The spreading of pre-treated sewage sludge is a perfectly lawful activity and considered the Best Practicable Environmental Option for disposal.
 As the sludge is pre-treated prior to spreading it poses no risk to human health.